syncfusion-content/wpf-docs/wpf/SfChart/Vertical-Charts.md

 ## OpposedPosition

 Allows to position the axis in the opposite direction to the default position.
-The following code example illustrates placing the primary axis in opposite direction.
+The following code example illustrates placing the primary and secondary axes in opposite direction.

 {% highlight xaml %}